 Activating Docebo Connect

-To activate Docebo Connect on your platform, reach out to Docebo via the Communication Center.
+Docebo Connect is a paid product.
+To activate Docebo Connect on your platform or sandbox, please reach out to your Docebo Account Manager.

 Managing Docebo Connect

 Once Docebo Connect is activated in your platform, log in as a Superadmin, access your Admin Menu from the gear icon, find the Docebo Connect section and press Manage.

 When you first open Docebo Connect you will land in the Project tab.
 From here it is possible to:

 - Create, test, modify and delete your own recipes

 - Edit, start, stop and restart the execution of the recipes and, in case it is necessary, debug the recipes.

 Warning: When testing your recipes only the recipe/workflow is in test mode, meaning that the related API calls are made for real and, as a consequence, the create, update or delete action that is invoked by that action will actually affect the resource on Docebo or the 3rd party platform.

 - Add, remove, start and stop Pre-Built Connectors to applications